|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 As = total surface area of the Earth.

-The probability of this cloud condensate falling over cultivated land is even smaller, so the average contribution to the extra irrigation arising from cloud condensate due to other extra irrigation is relatively small.
+The probability of this condensate falling over cultivated land is even smaller, so the average contribution to the extra irrigation arising from condensate of other extra irrigation is relatively small.

 In the USA there are about: